CogComp/Yes-No-or-IDK/README.md

 The corpus is in BoolQ_3L format so it can be used with the same code.
   - Full corpus: **DATA/INSTRUCTIONS/INSTRUCTIONS-full.json**
   - Has Answer: **DATA/ACE-YNQA/INSTRUCTIONS-has-answer.json**

+  **License:** The corpora are released under the [Creative Commons Share-Alike 3.0 license](https://creativecommons.org/licenses/by-sa/3.0/)

 ## 2. Code for Training and Testing on BoolQ_3L

-Environment: TensorFlow using Google Cloud and TPU (v2.8)
+* Environment: TensorFlow using Google Cloud and TPU (v2.8)

-virtual environment:
+* Creating a virtual environment:

                     pip install virtualenv   #install virtualenv